 Small businesses shouldn’t ignore blogging.
-If you do, you’re missing out on the powerful benefits of Search Engine Optimization, which can drive web traffic with the type of content your audience loves.
+If you do, you’re missing out on the powerful benefits of Search Engine Optimization, which can drive web traffic with the content your audience loves.

-If you don’t know a lot about SEO, hire someone who can help.
+If you don’t know much about SEO, hire someone who can help.
 Spend a little to get a lot, especially with local SEO.
 It can change your business’s success for a long time.

 So what are you doing first?